Risk Management

 Quality fraud risk in Japan and overseas

-• Strengthening of quality awareness and culture through regular dialogue between management and the sites
+• Fostering quality awareness and culture through regular dialogue between management and the workplace

 • Strengthening of governance through quality inspections and enhancement of training of quality assurance human resources